 #LoveYourEyes

-The Canadian Ophthalmological Society (COS) is proud to recognize World Sight Day 2023.
+The Canadian Ophthalmological Society (COS) was proud to recognize World Sight Day 2023.

 WHAT IS WORLD SIGHT DAY?